BakhturinaPolina/billionaire_novels_rating_predictor/docs/INDICES.md

 ### Per-Book Indices

-All indices are computed at the book level using composite scores from Stage 06.
+All indices are computed at the book level using composite scores from Stage 09 category mapping.

 ```python
 # Example: Love-over-Sex Index